wp-plugins/add-to-any/README.txt

 An older method was to insert the following tag into the page or post (HTML tab) that you want the button(s) to appear in: `<!--sharesave-->`

+= How can I remove the button(s) from category pages, or tag/author/date/search pages? =

+Go to `Settings` > `AddToAny` > uncheck `Display at the top or bottom of posts on archive pages`.
+Archive pages include Category, Tag, Author, Date, and also Search pages.

 = Why doesn't Facebook use the page title and how can I set the image Facebook uses? =

 Facebook does link sharing a little differently than most other services.
 Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
 Unlike other services, Facebook does not accept the values you have set for your sharing widget.
 To change the title, description or image on Facebook, you will need to modify your theme.